Last updated: 28 May 2020

-The Western Australian Government has announced measures to support small business during the coronavirus (COVID-19) pandemic.
+The Western Australian Government continues to announce measures to support small business during the coronavirus (COVID-19) pandemic.

 - $17,500 grants for small businesses with a payroll between $1 million and $4 million.